Kartaverse/Kartaverse-for-Houdini/docs/nvdiffrec/nvdiffrec.md

 			raise EnvironmentError("Unknown compute capability.
 Ensure PyTorch with CUDA support is installed.")
 	OSError: Unknown compute capability.
 Ensure PyTorch with CUDA support is installed.

+You can verify the installed copy of PyTorch has CUDA support by running:

+	python -c "import torch; print(torch.__version__, torch.cuda.is_available())"

+If CUDA support is functional the terminal result will look like:

+	2.8.0+cu128 True

 ### Lock Files

 If you accidentally run two sessions of nvdiffrec at the same time you might get into a situation where a lock file is created.
 If run the nvdiffrec train.py script again, and get a lock error message in the terminal window, you can clear the lock file using: